Situationship or relationship? How to tell what you’re actually in

 What is a situationship?

-This is more common than you may realize.
 Surely you’ve run across examples of this, if not in real life, then on the screen.
-Think Olivia Pope and President Fitzgerald in Scandal, Rory and Logan in Gilmore Girls, or Monica and Chandler in Friends.
+Think:

 Situationship vs. friends with benefits

-Friends with benefits is an arrangement where you and the other person are usually clear about their relationship being purely physical.
-No romantic intentions.
-No dating expectations.
+Friends with benefits is an arrangement where you and the other person are usually clear about the relationship being purely physical.
+No romantic intentions or dating expectations.
 Just friends… with “benefits.”

 Situationships, on the other hand, have an emotional aspect and a deeper connection, plus physical intimacy.
 It’s essentially monogamy without the labels.